meisterlampe99/cmd_scripts_vivado/README.md

 Available batch scripts:

-	- clean 			removes most previously generated output
+	- clean 			removes most previously generated output see also "Info on clean.bat script"

-	- runSim <TopModuleName>	launches the simulation of <TopModuleName>_tb, and pre-loads a waveform configuration
+	- runSim <TopModuleName> [<DUTname>]	launches the simulation of <TopModuleName>_tb, and pre-loads a waveform configuration.
 						Note: A module called "top_level_tb" must exist!
+						[Optional:<DUTname>] adds a divider in the waveform viewer and adds all DUT internal signals below.

-	- runBit <TopModuleName>	synthesizes, implements and generates the bitstream for <TopModuleName>
+	- runBit <TopModuleName>	synthesizes, implements and generates the bitstream for

-	- config <TopModuleName>	connects to the board and configures the FPGA by downloading the bitstream generated from
 					<TopModuleName>

+	- config <TopModuleName>	connects to the board and configures the FPGA by down- loading the bitstream generated from <TopModuleName>

 	Note: Make sure the module is inside a system verilog file ".sv"
 	Note: Use the module name to run scripts not the filename.sv!
 	Note: All .sv files in the launch folder must be free of syntax errors!
-		To ignore files, remove the .sv ending, or move them out of the folder.
+	Tipp: To ignore files, remove the .sv ending, or move them out of the folder.

 The targeted FPGA device can be chosen within the settings.tcl script.